 common feature of many informational or product web pages is a frequently asked question, or FAQ page, which attempts to collect commonly asked questions and answers into one easy-to-read format.
 FAQ pages are great for giving customers the information they need to evaluate a potential purchase, and to understand the details of a product or service.

-A common design approach for FAQ pages is to use an accordion style component that expands to reveal the answers to each question.
+A common FAQ page design approach is to use an accordion style component that expands to reveal answers to each question.
 Prototyping an interaction like this with simple artboard transitions doesn’t provide a clear picture or representation of the interaction, and can lead to many artboards depending on the volume of questions.

-In this guide, learn how to leverage components and component states, along with powerful layout features like Stacks and Padding within Adobe XD to create realistic interactive prototypes for FAQ pages in your next web design project.
+In this guide, learn how to design an FAQ page by leveraging components and component states, along with powerful layout features like Stacks and Padding within Adobe XD to create realistic interactive prototypes in your next web design project.

 Choosing a layout type

-There are several different formats that FAQ pages can be found in.
+There are several different formats in which FAQ pages can be found.
 Some pages display a list of questions, and clicking on the question link will open a detailed answer in another page.
 Other examples will display questions and answers side by side without the need to click to see the answer.
-The most common approach though is using expandable accordions to show a series of common questions, and expanding each one to see the associated answer.
-This expandable approach is a great approach, especially if there are many questions.
+The most common approach, however, is using expandable accordions to show a series of common questions, and expanding each one to see the associated answer.
+This expandable approach is a great approach, especially if there are numerous questions.
 This guide will cover creating an expanding accordion style FAQ.

 Defining the row style

 Since the FAQ is a series of identical elements with text overrides, the first step is to define what that element looks like and how it functions.
 Once that is defined, converting it to a component will allow it to be copied across the page and reused with minimal effort.